Phil Dowson

-Phil Dowson (born 1 October 1981) is director of rugby at Northampton Saints.
-He is a former English rugby union player.
-He played for Worcester Warriors, Northampton Saints and Newcastle Falcons in the Aviva Premiership.
+Phil Dowson (born 1 October 1981) is an English rugby union coach and former player.
+He is currently director of rugby at PREM Rugby club Northampton Saints.

+He played for Worcester Warriors, Northampton Saints and Newcastle Falcons, as well as the England national team in a playing career spanning 16 seasons.

 Dowson's position of choice was as a number 8 and he could also operate as a flanker.

+Club career

+Newcastle Falcons

 In 2004 he was a member of Falcons’ Powergen Cup winning side at Twickenham, scoring a try after coming on as a replacement in the final.

 Dowson made over 130 appearances for the Falcons and captained the side for two seasons.

+Northampton Saints

+Dowson signed for the Northampton Saints from the Newcastle Falcons in the summer of 2009.